 When winter conditions are a factor in a car crash, determining whether the crash was the fault of another party or just “an accident” can be difficult.
 Several variables must be accounted for, including state and local municipal regulations that govern driving in the wintertime.

 The experienced New Jersey personal injury attorneys at Lependorf & Silverstein, P.C., are dedicated to helping injured victims get the compensation they need to recover from their injuries.
 We offer free comprehensive consultations at (609) 240-0040.
 There is no obligation, and everything we discuss will be kept confidential.
 So, don’t hesitate to bring your questions to us - we will provide the answers you need.

 In New Jersey, motorists are legally obligated to clear ice and snow from their vehicles following a snowstorm.
-When blown off by high winds or speed, snow and ice accumulations can cause property damage and injury, or obstruct a driver’s vision, causing a crash.
+When blown off by high winds or speed, snow and ice accumulations can cause injury, or obstruct a driver’s vision, causing a crash.
 Citations for violations can range from $25 to $1,000, depending on whether damages are involved.
 Commercial vehicles are subject to higher fines.
 If the liable driver in your case has been cited for this violation, you may support your claim with the citation.